How does Pathpoint handle inspections?

 We do not rescind the NOC.
 It remains open, and we’ll note the file that’s been reopened.

-You must reschedule the inspection on or before the original cancellation date specified in the NOC to avoid cancellation.
+You must reschedule the inspection before the original cancellation date specified in the NOC to avoid cancellation.

 The inspection must be completed, and any recommendations cleared.